galina-mykolaychuk/example-project/README.md

 # example-project

-This is my first repository from lesson
+This is my first project